Developer-Mriganka/FristRepo/README.md

 # FristRepo
 This is Frist Git & Hub Project
 <br>
-I Learn Git & Github as a beginner..
+I Learn Git & Github as a beginner to advanced...